Sality

-Sality is the classification for a family of malicious software (malware), which infects files on Microsoft Windows systems.
-Sality was first discovered in 2003 and has advanced over the years to become a dynamic, enduring and full-featured form of malicious code.
-Systems infected with Sality may communicate over a peer-to-peer (P2P) network to form a botnet for the purpose of relaying spam, proxying of communications, exfiltrating sensitive data, compromising web servers and/or coordinating distributed computing tasks for the purpose of processing intensive tasks (e.g. password cracking).
-Since 2010, certain variants of Sality have also incorporated the use of rootkit functions as part of an ongoing evolution of the malware family.
-Because of its continued development and capabilities, Sality is considered to be one of the most complex and formidable forms of malware to date.
+Sality is the classification for a family of malicious software (malware) infecting Microsoft Windows system files.
+Sality was first discovered in 2003 and has advanced into a dynamic, enduring, full-featured form of malicious code.
+Systems infected with Sality may communicate over a peer-to-peer (P2P) network to form a botnet to relay spam, proxy communications, exfiltrate sensitive data, compromise web servers, and/or coordinate distributed computing tasks to process intensive tasks (e.g., password cracking).
+Since 2010, certain variants of Sality have also incorporated rootkit functions as part of an ongoing evolution of the malware family.
+Because of its continued development and capabilities, Sality is considered one of the most complex and formidable forms of malware to date.

 Aliases

 The majority of Antivirus (A/V) vendors use the following naming conventions when referring to this family of malware: